shivaniborhade19/Robokavi_yps/README.md

              python app.py

-this is the syntax of my readme file so i want to change the steps that follow to add this in your local machine only coding part in cod like format and steps 1,2 ,3 that is normal text like starting text also the text it become blue i want that in normal text only commands like creating env any installation command any file command that in code like format so mak
+this is the syntax of my readme file so i want to change the steps that follow to add this in your local machine only coding part in cod like format and steps 1,2 ,3 that is normal text like starting text also the text it become blue i want that in normal text only commands like creating env any installation command any file comm

-e change that also
+and that in code like format so make change that also